 SE was developed by Peter A. Levine, PhD to address the effects of trauma.
 Levine developed this approach after observing that prey animals, whose lives are routinely threatened in the wild, are able to recover readily by physically releasing the energy they accumulate during stressful events.
-Humans, on the other hand, often override these natural ways of regulating the nervous system which can lead to trauma related symptoms.
+Humans, on the other hand, often override these natural ways of regulating the nervous system which can lead to trauma or chronic stress related symptoms.
 Somatic Experiencing aims to help people move past the place where they might be “stuck” in processing a traumatic event.
-The word "trauma" is a term that is becoming more widely used in therapy and in society in general.
-Here I should point out that trauma is not just related to dramatic events such as being in a war zone, a serious car crash or a hijacking.
-Trauma can be anything that the body perceives as a threat or stressful situation, even a stressful dental treatment can lead to trauma related symptoms.
-My blog gives you more insight into how trauma works not just in shock trauma but in developmental trauma and ancestral trauma.

 THE AUTONOMIC NERVOUS SYSTEM AND SOMATIC EXPERIENCING

 The autonomic nervous system (ANS), which includes the sympathetic nervous system (SNS), the parasympathetic nervous system (PSNS), and the enteric nervous system (ENS), is triggered into action when we’re faced with adversity and it governs the fight, flight, or freeze instinct.
 Although designed to be self-regulating, the ANS can become dysregulated, particularly when the full expression from the trauma is repressed.
 As a result, the body continues to respond as if it is under threat.
 Somatic experiencing contends that negative symptoms of trauma—such as anxiety, hypervigilance, aggression, shame and depression can result from the body not being given full opportunity to process the traumatic event.
-Unresolved trauma when left chronically can result in health issues such as those mentioned above in Somatic Psychotherapy.
+Unresolved trauma when left chronically can result or contribute to health issues such as those mentioned above in Somatic Psychotherapy.